computersciencecs/694/README.md

 ### Organise Input Files for Inference Prompts

-The input files are: train_set.txt, dislike.txt, movie_info.csv, user.pkl, user_id_mapping.pkl, rating_matrix.pkl, pred.pkl, item.pkl, item_id_mapping.pkl, item_id_mapping-all.pkl, item information file, Modelgt_save_dict.csv and Modelrec_save_dict.
+The input files are: train_set.txt, dislike.txt, movie_info.csv, which are obtained from step 3;
+and user.pkl, user_id_mapping.pkl, rating_matrix.pkl, pred.pkl, item.pkl, item_id_mapping.pkl, item_id_mapping-all.pkl, item information file, Modelgt_save_dict.csv and Modelrec_save_dict, which are obtained from step 4.
 The output files are: pointwisetest.jsonl, pairwisetest.jsonl and listwisetest.jsonl.
 Put all input files in the ./RecRankerEval/train_and_inference/ directory.